-The most common methods to deliver cannabinoids to the endocannabinoid system are smoking the flowers of the plant and the extraction of plant material into oil – for further processing for the creation of tinctures, topicals, edibles and vape liquids.
+The most common methods to deliver cannabinoids to the endocannabinoid system are smoking the flowers of the plant and the extraction of plant material into an oil – for further processing for the creation of tinctures, topicals, edibles, and vape liquids.
 While relatively simple to execute,

-each of these methods are considerably limited in their usefulness.
+each of these methods is considerably limited in its usefulness.

-Topicals, such as transdermal patches, balms, creams and serums, are useful in targeting specific areas, however the skin is not especially permeable, particularly for molecules the size of unprocessed cannabinoids.
+Topicals, such as transdermal patches, balms, creams and serums, are useful in targeting specific areas, however, the skin is poorly permeable, particularly for unprocessed cannabinoids.

 These limitations result in material amounts of cannabinoids not being absorbed by the body, meaning users must consume greater amounts to attain the desired dosage, making these delivery mechanisms ineffective and more expensive than necessary.
 More significantly, they restrict the range of applications and indications for which cannabis can become an effective treatment.